Texas does not have a state income tax, making it one of the few states in the US without such a tax.

 Texas is one of nine states that don’t have a personal income tax.
 In this article, we dive deeper into Texas’s no-income-tax policy.

-Texas has no income tax because this tax is regulated according to state law, not federal law.
+Texas does not have an income tax because it is regulated according to state law, not federal law.
 And, since the Texas Constitution doesn’t include income taxes, the state generates revenue from other sources.
 These include sales and use, property, and corporate income taxes.

 How Come Texas Has No Income Tax?

-Not only does the Texas Constitution have no income tax, it downright forbids it.
-Since the taxing system for each state is regulated by this state’s law instead of federal law, legislators voted against the personal income tax, which was removed in 2019.
+Not only does the Texas Constitution have no income tax, but it also downright forbids it.
+Since the taxing system for each state is regulated by its own state’s law instead of federal law, legislators voted against the personal income tax, which was repealed in 2019.

 This is known as Texas Proposition 4, the Prohibit State Income Tax on Individuals Amendment.
-Of course, the next logical question is how Texas makes up for the lack of income tax to provide different services to its citizens.
+Of course, the next logical question is how Texas compensates for the lack of income tax to provide various services to its citizens.

 Sales and Use Taxes

-The sales and use taxes usually demand a 6.25% tax on most taxable sales.
+Sales and use taxes typically require a 6.25% tax on most taxable sales.
 Products that fit that description include:

 - Appliances